-After the data were analyzed, it can be concluded that in terms of how the onomatopoeic words are translated into Indonesian (TL) by looking at the way they are articulated and transcribed phonetically, most of these words are iconic both in SL and TL.
-However, not all onomatopoeic words in the Indonesian version (Smurf Bendahara) still maintain the iconicity of the source language version (Finance Smurfs).
-Furthermore, there is a shift in terms of the form of the onomatopoeia.
-Although the forms of onomatopoeia in SL and TL are different, their meanings are maintained based on the context.

-In addition, since the phonetic transcription in this research was mainly based on the researchers' sense, it is suggested that future research consult to native speakers of SL and TL.
-Also, a more comprehensive analysis on the way onomatopoeic words are translated by using certain translation techniques needs to be clarified.
+After analyzing the data, it can be concluded that in terms of how the onomatopoeias are translated into Indonesian (TL) by looking at the way they are articulated and transcribed phonetically, most onomatopoeias are iconic both in SL and TL.
+However, not all onomatopoeic sounds in the Indonesian version (Smurf Bendahara) still maintain the iconicity of the source language version (Finance Smurfs).
+Furthermore, there is a shift in terms of the form of the onomatopoeias.
+Although the forms of onomatopoeias in SL and TL are different, their meanings are maintained based on the context.
+In addition, since the phonetic transcription in this research was based on the researchers' sense, it is suggested that future research consult to native speakers of SL and TL.